Terminator: Dark Fate

 2019 | dir: Tim Miller | 128 m

 Then it's all kind of a tired stumble to the finish line from there.
 Dark Fate is exactly the kind of rehash of all of the plot beats from Terminator and Terminator 2 that does absolutely nothing to excite or engage the audience with anything new.
 You have the new Sarah/John Conner, Dani Ramos (Natalia Reyes), a character blander than raw oatmeal, who's given nothing interesting to do.
-She has a rushed character arc that's only really hinted at in flashbacks / flashforwards, and makes the exact decisions the script needs her to make, regardless of the plot, her interaction with other characters, of the movie's own internal logic.
+She has a rushed character arc that's only really hinted at in flashbacks / flashforwards, and has the amazing gift to make the exact decisions the script needs her to make, regardless of the plot, her interaction with other characters, or the movie's own internal logic.
 This time the warrior sent back in time to protect Dani is a cybernetically enhanced super soldier from the future named (of course) Grace (Mackenzie Davis).

 I do feel kind of bad for Davis here, because not only does she do a great job, but Dark Fate should have been her movie.
-She at least had a hint of an interesting background, and the movie could have explored the idea of the resistance in the future literally sacrificing their humanity to win the war against the machines.
-It would have been a great way to enter into dialogue with Terminator 2; there we had a machine who was learning to become more human, here we could have had a human who was at risk of becoming a machine (both literally and metaphorically).
-Thematically, that would have been great.
-Then scrap the same old tired protection mission and have on a search and destroy mission to disrupt Skynet's plans in some way.
-Sorry, I meant Legion.
+She, at least, had a hint of an interesting background, and the movie could have explored the idea of the resistance in the future literally sacrificing their humanity to win the war against the machines.
+It would have been a great way to enter into dialogue with Terminator 2; there we had a machine who was learning to become more human, and here we could have had a human who was at risk of becoming a machine (both literally and metaphorically).
+Thematically, that would have been a great way to continue the themes from the first two films in an intelligent, thoughtful manner.
+Then, they could have scrapped the same old, tired protection mission and have something different, like a search and destroy mission to disrupt Skynet's plans in some way, for instance.
+Sorry, I meant to say Legion.
 You know, the other sentient AI that launched an all-out assault and genocide against humanity after Skynet was destroyed, because I guess, somebody has to?
 Again, there seemed to be no thought at all put into why things are happening other than the script needed them to happen.
 Skynet was destroyed?
 Oh, that's an easy fix, ctrl+F and replace all instances of "Skynet" with "Legion."
 Problem solved.

-I also felt bad for Gabriel Luna who played the new terminator model, the Rev9 (again, just find and replace T-1000 with Rev9, no muss, no fuss), because he deserved to be in a much better movie.
+I also felt bad for Gabriel Luna who played the new terminator model, the Rev9 (again, just find and replace T-1000 with Rev9 in the script template, no muss, no fuss), because he deserved to be in a much better movie.
 The Rev9's abilities were neat, but again it was just a rehash of the T-1000, only now it really doesn't make sense how it can morph into different people when it has a rigid endoskeleton.

 The truth is, no element in Terminator: Dark Fate felt like it was there other than because it had to be to go through the motions.
-The Terminator franchise has become this strange parody of itself now, where it's caught in a loop doing the same thing over, and over, and over again, with no reprieve in site and no sense of hope for something better, again, some dark parody of the ending of Terminator 2.
-Even the title Dark Fate seems to be mocking the audience.
+The Terminator franchise has become this strange parody of itself now, where it's caught in a loop doing the same thing over and over and over again, with no reprieve in site and no sense of hope for something better, like some dark meta-parody of the ending of Terminator 2.
+Even the title Dark Fate seems to be mocking the audience, like somehow we deserve this kind of tired, unimaginative film.
 The ultimate disappointment of Terminator: Dark Fate seems to be that it erased one Terminator film too few from the timeline.
 I won't lose any sleep over the disappointment of Terminator: Dark Fate, though, because there is one shining ray of hope.
 Because if a movie--a Terminator film--can retcon all of its own terrible previous entries out of canon, then maybe we can too.

 Rating: 1.5 / 5